ethereum-optimism/optimism/specs/derivation.md

 - The collection of open channels, ordered in a FIFO queue.
 The first seen channel has priority.
 - `currentL1Origin`: the current L1 block, updated every time a new block is appended to the L1 chain, before any of the data of the block is processed in the bank.

-Channel IDs are random `bytes32` value.
-In the future we may enforce it to be a hash of the sender and a channel nonce or other piece of information, to separate control of channels between different submitters.
+Channel IDs are random `bytes32` value with timestamp.
+In this may become a hash of the sender and a channel nonce or other similar information to separate control of channels between different submitters.

-When `channel.first_seen + CHANNEL_TIMEOUT < currentL1Origin.timestamp` an open channel is removed, cannot be re-instantiated anymore, and cannot be read from anymore.
+When `channel.time + CHANNEL_TIMEOUT < currentL1Origin.timestamp` an open channel is removed, cannot be re-instantiated anymore, and cannot be read from anymore.
 When a frame is missing this limits the amount of time that later frames pile up, preventing potential out-of-memory DoS and enabling a new channel to be read.

 A channel in the bank tracks:

-- `time`: timestamp that the first frame was seen with, part of the identity of the channel.
+- its ID: random `bytes32` and timestamp that the first frame, part of the identity of the channel.
 - `progress`: the frame number of the current frame to read, which may not be buffered yet.
 Initially 0.
 - `ends_at`: the frame number of the frame that closed the channel.
 Initially set to a max uint64 integer value, mark there is no end.
 - The existing collection of frames tagged with their respective origin information.
 Each entry is keyed by frame number.